nocobase/nocobase/docs/en-US/api/database/index.md

 **Parameter**

-`models` is a key-value pair, where key is the data model name and value is the data model class.
+`models` is a key-value pair, where key is the data model name, and value is the data model class.

 **Example**